jimhigson/oboe.js-website/content/examples.md

 oboe('/myapp/things.json')
    .node({
       '!.foods.*': function( foodThing ){

+         jQuery('#foods')
+            .append('<div>')
-         jQuery('#foods').append('<div>').text('it is safe to eat ' + foodThing.name);
+            .text('it is safe to eat ' + foodThing.name);
       },
       '!.foods': function(){

-         // Will be called when the whole foods array has loaded.
-We've already
+         // Will be called when the whole foods array has
-         // wrote the DOM for each item in this array above so we don't need to
+         // loaded.
+We've already wrote the DOM for each
+         // item in this array above so we don't need to
          // use the items anymore, just hide the spinner:
          MyApp.hideSpinner('#foods');
       }